 - Specifying conditions in a job advert that constitute elements of discrimination, like requesting only a specific color type or religion.

-- Removing some applicants during recruitment without any legal reason for doing so.
+- I am removing some applicants during recruitment without any legal reason for doing so.

-- Not paying some employees what they deserve because of race or gender.
+- You are not paying some employees what they deserve because of race or gender.